 Private school nine-year-olds were seen to be more influenced by or concerned with peers than a comparative home-educated group.
 It appears [homeschoolers] perceived their parents as primary author figures more often than private school children.
 Homeschoolers’ self-concept was just as strong as that of private school students and higher than public school students, all of whom in this study attended Baptist (Christian) churches.
 All three groups were above national norms.

 An evaluation of the communication skills, socialization and daily living skills of demographically matched publicly schooled and home-educated students revealed ‘the home-educated children in this sample were significantly better socialized and more mature than those in public school.
 The immediate implication is that homeschool families are providing adequately for socialization needs.

 The findings of this study indicate children kept home are more mature and better socialized than those who are sent to school.[Source]

 Testimonies on Homeschooling and Socialization

-When researching content for my book, Why on Earth Homeschool, I interviewed a number of students about their social experiences when homeschooled.
+When researching my book, Why on Earth Homeschool, I interviewed several students about their homeschooled social experiences.
 One home-educated student, Emily-Jane, talked about the homeschool socialization her family had in the community: